Immortals: Fenyx Rising (formerly Gods & Monsters) is Ubisoft’s Zelda: Breath of the Wild

 Immortals is still a Ubisoft game

-While Ubisoft is obviously taking inspiration from Zelda, the game does still fees like it’s coming from the French publisher.
+While Ubisoft is obviously taking inspiration from Zelda, the game does still feel like it’s coming from the French publisher.
 Unlike in Breath of the Wild, your character has a lot more progression.
 These include intricate skill trees that you unlock over time.
 And while you get upgrades for your stamina, you also can improve other attributes of your character as well.

 And the reality is that I am totally ready for another game like Breath of the Wild.
 And sure it doesn’t have Zelda trappings — but at least I’ll get to level up this Fenyx character instead.